-Do you like the idea of changing your coverage level when you have major life changes?
+Do you like the idea of changing your term coverage level when you have major life changes?

 If so, Ladder is worth considering.
-You can manage upgrading or downgrading coverage online, without dealing with a salesperson.
+You can manage increasing or decreasing coverage online, without dealing with a salesperson.

 For those wanting a complete DIY experience with buying life insurance, Ladder is a good option.

 Do you like to compare prices before you make a purchase?

 If so, Leap Life is a platform you want to use.